martindinev097/energy-formula-svc/README.md

 # Energy Formula Service (Microservice)

 ### Description
-This is a Spring Boot microservice that handles energy cost formula calculations for the **Substation Manager** app.
+This is a Spring Boot microservice that handles energy cost formula calculations for the **Substation Manager** system.

 It provides endpoints to define, update, and apply energy consumption formulas used for company meter readings.